-Many of you have experience this feeling and then choose anger because it feels better than being powerless.
+Many of you have experienced this feeling and then choose anger because it feels better than being powerless.
 But you are still in a realm of what we call catabolic energy.
 A draining energy that sucks everything out of you if you do not pay attention.

 So, I had 2 very short nights, and very long day before I chose to finally move up to energy levels that would not only make me feel better but also generate positive vibes for this world!
 A place where we all win.